 Start with a good cleaning

 For many people in poor health, basic tasks such as dusting and vacuuming are difficult.
 As a result, their homes can become dirty and in disrepair.
 Do a walk-through of the home.
 Make a list of any repairs that need to be made.
-Be especially vigilant about problems like water damage, which can lead to mold growth and cause respiratory issues.
-If you can’t take care of the to-dos yourself, enlist a family member or professional cleaning service to help.
+Be especially vigilant about problems like cleaning water damage, which can lead to mold growth and cause respiratory issues.
+If you can’t take care of the to-dos yourself, enlist a family member or professional cleaning service near you to help.
+Maid services cost between $50 and $90 per hour on average and can be a great way to keep up if you start to fall behind on regular cleanings.

 Change as little as possible